754Bree/pass-locker/README.md

 ## Description

- Pass-locker is an a pp that saves passwords.
+ Pass-locker is an app that saves passwords.

 ## User Stories
  The user would like to.... :